 Vaping May Be Less Toxic

-Compared to smoking cannabis flower or nicotine-containing products, vaping cannabis may contain less carcinogenic or toxic byproducts, depending on the product you are using.
+Compared to smoking cannabis flower or nicotine-containing products, vaping cannabis may contain fewer carcinogenic or toxic byproducts, depending on your product.

 On the other hand, many people prefer a dry herb vaporizer over a vape cartridge for a more natural experience.